stsharin/stsharin/README.md

 ## What You'll Find Here
 This space hosts my projects related to SQA, where I explore various testing methodologies, tools, and best practices.
 As a fresher, I'm enthusiastic about learning and contributing to the quality of software.

-## Let's Connect
-I'm keen on connecting with fellow SQA enthusiasts, developers, and professionals in the industry.
-Feel free to reach out for discussions, mentorship, or collaboration opportunities!

 ### Skills & Tools
 - Proficient in:
   - Manual testing techniques